Green pheasant: Taxonomy and systematics

 Some sources claim that the green pheasant is a subspecies of the common pheasant, though others claim that they are separate, though closely related, species.
 The green pheasant has three subspecies.
 The nominate subspecies, P. v. versicolor, is called the southern green pheasant or kiji.
 The Pacific green pheasant, P. v. tamensis, and northern green pheasant, P. v. robustipes, are the other two subspecies.
 There are some cases of hybrids between the green pheasant and the copper pheasant or common pheasant.
+Interbreeding of between green and common pheasants is the origin of a melanistic variant of common pheasant found in English populations.

 Description

 The male (cock) southern green pheasant, P. v. versicolor, has dark green plumage on the breast, neck, mantle, and flanks.
 The male also has a bluish-purplish hood with clear ear tufts, red wattles, and a long, pale grey-banded tail.
 The female (hen) is smaller than the male, with a shorter tail, and has brownish-black colored plumage, with dark brown feathers fringed pale brown.
 The males of this subspecies have the darkest plumage, which is mainly green.
 The male Pacific green pheasant, P. v. tamensis, has lighter plumage than the nominate subspecies.
 Its feathers are more purple and blue.
 The male northern green pheasant, P. v. robustipes, has the lightest plumage and its crown and mantle are more bronze than those of the other subspecies.
 The females of all three subspecies look much more similar, though, like with the males, the females of P. v. versicolor normally have the darkest plumage and the females of P. v. robustipes have the lightest.